silverbulletmd/silverbullet/website/🔨 Development.md

 ## Stack
-Silver Bullet is written in [TypeScript](https://www.typescriptlang.org/) and built on top of the excellent [CodeMirror 6](https://codemirror.net/) editor component.
+SilverBullet is written in [TypeScript](https://www.typescriptlang.org/) and built on top of the excellent [CodeMirror 6](https://codemirror.net/) editor component.
 Additional UI is built using [Preact](https://preactjs.com/).
 [ES Build](https://esbuild.github.io) is used to build both the front-end and back-end bundles.
 The server backend runs as a HTTP server on [Deno](https://deno.land/) using [Oak](https://oakserver.github.io/oak/).

 ## Development
 Requirements: [Deno](https://deno.land/) 1.28 or newer.
-If you are running Silver Bullet, you will already have Deno installed.
+If you are running SilverBullet, you will already have Deno installed.

 Clone the repository from Github: